We like to remove Let's Encrypt certificate in Windows Server. Before we uninstall Let's Encrypt…

 A special Rpc error occurs on server

 You like to remove a certificate in Exchange Server.
 After signing in to Exchange Admin Center and removing the certificate, an error is showing.
 It’s showing that a special Rpc error occurs on server Exchange.
-Removing the certificate with PowerShell is giving you the same error.
-Now how to fix this problem and why are you getting that error?
+Removing the certificate with PowerShell gives you the same error.
+Now how to fix this problem, and why do you get that error?

 Error when removing certificate in Exchange Server